Forward Party (United States): Positions after mergers

 Upon merging with the Renew America Movement and Serve America Movement in July 2022, Forward was described as centrist.
 It eliminated its party platform and instead announced they would take an approach that seeks common ground among Americans.
 Two pillars of the new party's platform were to "reinvigorate a fair, flourishing economy" and to "give Americans more choices in elections, more confidence in a government that works, and more say in our future".
 Joel Searby, the former Renew America's political director and the then managing director of Forward, said that the party does not plan on taking positions on controversial issues, such as guns and abortion; instead they would leave those issues up to candidates and state and local chapters to decide.
 Searby also said: "We think that Americans want and need a party that speaks to the needs of their local communities and gives elected officials the flexibility to meet those needs, instead of a rigid, top-down platform that prescribes exactly what you have to believe about any given issue."

 Forward takes a specific stance on electoral and democratic reform, and the party continues to support nonpartisan primaries, independent redistricting commissions, ranked-choice voting, STAR voting, and approval voting.
-After the Democratic loss in the 2024 United States presidential election, Andrew Yang took part to the "11 Democratic Thinkers on What the Party Needs Right Now" article in Politico.
+After the Democratic loss in the 2024 United States presidential election, Andrew Yang took part in the "11 Democratic Thinkers on What the Party Needs Right Now" article in Politico.
 He wrote: "In many ways, these all boil down to one thing: The Democratic Party should act more democratically.
 But they will do none of these things.
 Instead, they will begin jockeying for position within the party to run in 2028.
 That is why more and more voters will look for options, like the Forward Party, or declare themselves independents as Trump returns to power.
 Institutions incapable of reform get replaced."